El Oued

 El Oued is located 400 mi south east of Algiers (the capital city of Algeria), near the Tunisian border.
 The population of El Oued was 134,699 as of the 2008 census, up from 105,256 in 1998, with a population growth rate of 2.5%.

 History

-In 11th, Fatimids send Banu Hilal in Tripolitania, Tunisia and Constantine area against Zirids.
+In the 11th century, the Fatimids sent Banu Hilal to the Tripolitania, Tunisia and Constantine areas to fight against the Zirids.

 Culture

-The inhabitants are thought to be Teroud tribe (Arabic: بنو طرود) living in and near Oued Souf area, however it is more likely that modern day Soufis are descendants of the original inhabitants of the oasis.
+The inhabitants belong to Teroud tribe (Arabic: بنو طرود) living in and near Oued Souf area.

 Climate

 El Oued has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters.
 Rainfall is light and sporadic, and summers are particularly dry.

 Transportation

 The N16 highway connects El Oued to Touggourt to the southwest and Tebessa to the northeast.
 The N48 connects El Oued to the town of Still to the north, from which the N3 may be used to reach Biskra.

 El Oued lies about 20 km south of Guemar Airport.